Menu

 Which airline is best for flying to Greece from the US?

-Delta offers the most year-round nonstop routes from Atlanta and Boston.
-American Airlines has the widest seasonal network including Philadelphia year-round plus JFK, Chicago, Charlotte, and the new Dallas route.
-United covers Chicago and Washington Dulles.
-Norse Atlantic is the budget option from JFK.
-The best choice depends on your departure city and loyalty program.
+Delta offers most year-round routes from Atlanta/Boston.
+American has widest seasonal network including new Dallas route.
+United covers Chicago/DC.
+Norse Atlantic is budget option from JFK.

 Should I book a round-trip or open-jaw ticket to Greece?